metabase/metabase/docs/usage-and-performance-tools/metabase-analytics.md

 ### Most viewed content

 View the most relevant content in your Metabase.
 Cards include:

-Filter by group, person, or activated or deactivated accounts.

 - Most viewed dashboards
 - Most viewed questions